MervCodes

 lsof -i :3000

-Then kill that specific process:
+Then kill just that process:

 kill -9 <PID>